 As mentioned earlier, Xiaomi uses a custom OpenWRT.
 There are hardly any differences between the individual Xiaomi router models.
 Although all Xiaomi routers receive different firmware updates, the web interface is mostly identical visually and functionally.

-Do you surf the Web interface of the Xiaomi WiFi Router 3G, you are greeted by a detailed overview that provides not only general router status information, but also connected device, throughput, and system utilization information.
-In the menu item to memory management explains how to connect an external medium to the router.
-Access from the computer is via the Mi WiFi client possible for both Windows and OSX.
-For mobile devices there is the so-called Mi WiFi App (Android and iOS), about which you can also set up a Samba server.
+If you surf the web interface of the Xiaomi WiFi Router 3G, you are greeted by a detailed overview, which provides general information on the router status as well as information on the connected devices, the data throughput and the system load.
+The menu item for memory management explains how to connect an external medium to the router.
+Access from the computer is possible, for example, via the Mi WiFi Client, which is available for both Windows and OSX.
+For mobile devices there is the so-called Mi WiFi app (Android and iOS), which can also be used to set up a Samba server.

-Within the general router settings can manage the WLANs.
-In addition to the typical configuration of the SSID, the password and the encryption, it is also possible to adjust the transmission power, as well as the WiFi channel can be freely selected.
+The WLANs can be managed within the general router settings.
+In addition to the typical configuration of the SSID, the password and the encryption, it is also possible to adjust the transmission power and the WiFi channel can be freely selected.
 The 2.4G and 5G networks are configured separately.
-Interesting is the possibility to create a completely independent guest WLAN, which acts separately from the "main WLAN".
-Further settings are available for DHCP, the DNS and the white or blacklist.
+It is interesting to have the option of creating a completely independent guest WLAN that operates separately from the "main WLAN".
+There are other setting options for DHCP, DNS and the white or blacklist.

-In the subpoint of expanding settings can be configured QoS, DDNS can be added, port forwarding rules can be created, a PPTP or L2TP VPN can be preset and there are settings to UPnP.
+In the sub-item of the extended settings, QoS can be configured, DDNS can be added, port forwarding rules can be created, a PPTP or L2TP VPN can be preset and there are settings for UPnP.

 Xiaomi Mi WiFi App

-The Xiaomi Mi WiFi app is available for Android, as well as for iOS Mobile devices.
-In contrast to the standard Chinese web interface of the router, the app is also available in English.
+The Xiaomi Mi WiFi app is available for Android and iOS mobile devices.
+In contrast to the router's standard Chinese web interface, the app is also available in English.
 Functionally, the app offers the same functions that are also available via the web interface.
-Additionally, it is possible to use the app different Plugins to install, for example, an adblocker, a firewall or a Samba Server is.
-However, many plugins are mainly intended for the Chinese market.
+In addition, it is possible to install various plugins via the app, such as an ad blocker, a firewall or a Samba server.
+However, many plugins are primarily intended for the Chinese market.